 In the beginning, I only wanted this site to be about Evelyn.
-But I have come to realize over the last year and nine months, that like it or not, it is also about me.
+But I have come to realize that, like it or not, it is also about me.

 The blog posts, while giving you a glimpse of the wonder and beauty that was our girl, more often give you a window into the tatters of my grieving heart, into the shocking and sickening road a mother or father must travel after their child's death.